Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    8chan will be aggressively targeted.
 After Hillary's speech, the mass media engines are already lining up.
 CTR is flooding the place with Poe's Law.
    Posts like "HEY BROTHERS I KILLED A BLACK BABY!" then suddenly, mass media reports on it.
-There will be lots and lots of attempst to try and steer 8chan into nothing more than a dirt-tier skinhead community.
+There will be lots and lots of attempts to try and steer 8chan into nothing more than a dirt-tier skinhead community.
 CTR already have the pipeline setup.
 They will create the post.
 Then their agents will bump it.
    Then they'll leak it to their contacts in mass media.
 And thus, the DNC gets